krgamestudios/Toy/c-api/toy_interpreter_h.md

 ### void Toy_freeInterpreter(Toy_Interpreter* interpreter)

-This function frees a `Toy_Interpreter`, clearing all of the memory used within.
+This function frees a `Toy_Interpreter`, clearing all the memory used within.
 That interpreter is no longer valid for use, and must be re-initialized.

 ### bool Toy_injectNativeFn(Toy_Interpreter* interpreter, const char* name, Toy_NativeFn func)

-This function will inject the given native function `func` into the `Toy_Interpreter`'s current scope, with the identifer as `name`.
+This function will inject the given native function `func` into the `Toy_Interpreter`'s current scope, with the identifier as `name`.
 Both the name and function will be converted into literals internally before being stored.
 It will return true on success, otherwise it will return false.

 The primary use of this function is within hooks.